Our Board

 Reid Schreiber

-I joined the board in 2018.
-I have an Bachelor’s degree in Psychology from the University of Florida.
-I am a Certified Recovery Peer Specialist.
-I love the sense of community at the GOC.
-I have seen my own life transformed by participation in the GOC’s program.
-Serving on the board provides opportunities for me to increase advocacy for individuals living with mental illness.
+Reid joined the board in 2018 as a Member Representative.
+He has an Bachelor’s degree in Psychology from the University of Florida.
+He is a Certified Recovery Peer Specialist.
+He loves the sense of community at the GOC.
+He has seen my own life transformed by participation in the GOC’s program after over 10 years as an active Member.
+Serving on the board provides opportunities for him to increase advocacy for individuals living with mental illness.

 Bill Stephenson